The Amazons of the Amazon: European myth or indigenous reality?

 However, these exaggerations reveal more about European fantasies than the reality of Amazonian societies.

-In the European imagination, she embodies:
+In the European imagination, it embodies:

 • the wild woman;